ibm-cloud-docs/hpc-spectrum-symphony/faq-symphony.md

 You can even remove `-A` by adding "ForwardAgent yes" to `.ssh/config`.

-## How many worker nodes can I deploy in my Spectrum Symphony cluster through this offering?
+## How many worker nodes can be deployed in the Spectrum Symphony cluster through this offering?
 {: #worker-nodes}
 {: faq}